Some things I could’ve done better spearfishing from shore

 I ended up scaling a small cliff in all my gear with a mate just to get to a remote spot that was in all honesty, bloody rubbish.
 The risk vs reward really wasn’t worth it.
 If we had shot a half decent fish I have no idea how we would’ve gotten back up the cliff, or if someone was to get injured it would have gone really pear shaped.

-Lesson: Use common sense, even if you decide to go on a spontaneous dive without much planning (which lets face we are all guilty of) use common sense, don’t go scaling stupid cliffs…
+Lesson: Use common sense, even if you decide to go on a spontaneous dive without much planning (which lets face we all do) use common sense, don’t go scaling stupid cliffs…

 To Learn More about Shore Dive Spearfishing, check out these articles.